owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 ## Writing Slides with Pandoc Markdown

 One of my favorite tools in technical writing is [Pandoc][].
-I use it for documentation, talks, Markdown preview, this article, and for converting existing documents to more desirable formats[^1].
+I use it for documentation, talks, Markdown preview, this article[^1], and for converting existing documents to more desirable formats[^2].

 A very nice feature of Pandoc is slideshow output formats.
 You can write your slides in Markdown using regular headings, with the